cyb3rpsych0s1s/4ddicted/pages/patterns/systems.md

 Requests are systems' asynchronous mechanism.
 It's more often than not used to convey an action.

+⚠️ be careful that there can only be up to ~128 system requests **game-wide**, so prefer [DelayCallback](./callbacks.md) whenever possible.

+> credits to psiberx and jekky on discord for finding out about this limitation in memory.

 ### Delayed requests

 Requests can also be delayed asynchronously.